What was money like for you when you were growing up?

 - You tend to pass up great opportunities.

-Homework: Make sure you don’t pass up the joy in living.
+Homework: Make sure you don’t pass up the joy of living.
 Create an account for “fun money”.
 Take advantage of opportunities that enrich your life, even if they cost money.

 3) The Avid Avoider: